 Foster relationship building to support ongoing collaboration across marketing

 So, how will we (or you) get there?

-Our Project WorkEasy solution, currently being incubated in Progress Labs, aims to enable marketers to get self-service alerting across trends in marketing and sales data over SMS, email, Slack or Microsoft Teams.
+Our Project WorkEasy solution, currently being incubated, aims to enable marketers to get self-service alerting across trends in marketing and sales data over SMS, email, Slack or Microsoft Teams.